Tunisia © Dennis Jarvis

 Tunisia Travel Guide

-Modern-day visitors to Tunisia are generally divided into two camps: those who come for its sun-kissed beach resorts on the shores of the Mediterranean Sea; and those who come to experience its archaeological wonders, which include the remains of the ancient empire of Carthage, Rome's greatest adversary.
+Tourists travel to Tunisia for both its sun-kissed Mediterranean beach resorts and its archaeological wonders, which include the remains of the ancient empire of Carthage.
 However, all who visit Tunisia are amazed by the sheer wealth and diversity of things to see and do in the country, and many leave this modern, progressive Muslim country vowing to return.